 The remainder of this document lists and describes the course offerings at Vermilion High School for the upcoming school year.
 If the number of students signed up for a course falls below a minimum class size during registration and/or final scheduling, a careful evaluation will be made of all factors associated with offering the course.
-Administration may decide to not offer a course and students will be notified and need to select another course.
+Administration may decide not to offer the course and students will be notified of the need to select another course.
 When scheduling, students should read the provided course descriptions to make their choices during the scheduling period.
-Courses having the prerequisite of LCCC acceptance require students to have tested college-ready.
+Courses having the prerequisite of LCCC acceptance requires students to test college-ready.